TabbyML/tabby/website/docs/references/models-http-api/ollama.md

 # Ollama

-[ollama](https://github.com/ollama/ollama/blob/main/docs/api.md#generate-a-completion) is a popular model provider that offers a local-first experience, powered by llama.cpp.
+[ollama](https://github.com/ollama/ollama/blob/main/docs/api.md#generate-a-completion) is a popular model provider that offers a local-first experience.

 Tabby supports the ollama HTTP API for completion, chat, and embedding models.